Interpreting Neural Policies with Disentangled Tree Representations: Method

 \subsection{Quantitative Measures of Interpretability}

 Programmatically extracting decision trees for constructing a mapping from the neuron response to a logic program offers a representation that facilitates the interpretability of compact neural policies.
-Furthermore, building on the computational aspect of our approach, we can quantify the interpretability of a model with respect to several metrics.
+Furthermore, building on the computational aspect of our approach, we can quantify the interpretability of a policy with respect to several metrics through the lens of disentanglement.

-\textbf{A. Disentanglement.} We have described how well an individual neuron response can be associated with a specific behavior or strategy.
-This association is important for the interpretability of a compact neural policy, and it can be viewed as the disentanglement of the learned representation along the feature dimensions.

-\textbf{1.
-Neuron-Response Variance.} Given the finite set of decision paths $\{\mathcal{P}^i_{k}\}_{k=1}^{K^i}$ associated with a tree $T_{\theta^i}$, we first compute the average normalized variance of the neuron response corresponding to each decision path,
+\textbf{A. Neuron-Response Variance.} Given decision paths $\{\mathcal{P}^i_{k}\}_{k=1}^{K^i}$ associated with a tree $T_{\theta^i}$ at the $i$th neuron, we compute the normalized variance of the neuron response averaged across decision paths,

-where $Z^i$ is a normalization factor that depends on the range of response of the $i$'th neuron.
+where $Z^i$ is a normalization factor that depends on the range of response of the $i$th neuron. \rebuttal{The set $\{u|\mathcal{P}_{(s_u)}^i = \mathcal{P}_{k}^i\}$ contains all time steps that exhibit the same behavior as entailed by $\mathcal{P}^i_k$.
+For example, suppose we have a trajectory consisting of behaviors including walking and running, and that walking is depicted as $\mathcal{P}^i_k$, the set refers to all time steps of walking.} This metric captures the concentration of the neuron response that corresponds to the same strategy represented by the logic program defined by $T_{\theta^i}$.
 In practice, we discretize all neuron responses to $N$ bins, compute the index of bins to which a value belongs, divide the index by $N$ and compute their variance.
-This metric captures the concentration of the neuron response that corresponds to the same strategy represented by the logic program defined by $T_{\theta^i}$.

-\textbf{2.
-Mutual Information Gap.} Additionally, inspired by \citep{locatello2019challenging}, we integrate the notion of mutual information in our framework to extend disentanglement measures for unsupervised learning to policy learning.
-Specifically, while previous literature assumes known ground-truth factors for disentanglement such as object types, viewing angles, etc., there is no straightforward equivalence in neural policies since the emergent behaviors or strategies are unknown priori.
-To this end, we propose to leverage the decision path sets to construct pseudo ground-truth factors $\mathcal{M}_{dp}$,